neonious/low_native_api/README.md

+# low_native_api

+API for native modules in low.js

-Example using a native module:
+## Example using a native module:

+### ON ESP32 MICROCONTROLLER

 Step 1: Compile the native module:

 cd example
+make clean
+make esp32

+Step 2:

+Copy index.js and native.so (compiled in Step 1) to microcontroller via lowsync or neonious IDE and run!

+### ON PC

+Step 1: Compile the native module:

+cd example
+make clean
 make

-Step 4: Run low.js script:
+Step 2: Run low.js script:

 low index.js

 To see what is happening, take a look at index.js.
 It loads native.so which is compiled from native.cpp by the Makefile.